ekunitsa/markup-example-sass-ecss/README.md

 # Markup example.
 Landing page.

 > [!NOTE]
-> This is an outdated markup.
-It shows an example of using sass together with the ecss approach.
-I did a refactoring of it in the end of 2023, but, nothing more than that.
-It was actually implemented around beginning of 2021 (and added to the github some time later) for the portfolio.
+> This markup shows an example of using sass together with the ecss approach.
+It was actually implemented around beginning of 2021 for the portfolio.
+I did a refactoring of it in the end of 2023.
 If you consider my repositories as my portfolio - please take a look at more modern markups in my profile which using scss, BEM and mobile-first approach.

 TWIG | SASS | ECSS